Dr0id-Development/Ban-DDoS-IPs/README.md

 This repository contains a collection of IP addresses that were responsible for a DDoS attack on one of my personal machines.
 By blacklisting these IP addresses on your machine, we can help each other prevent further attacks.

 **Note:** To ensure the validity of the IP addresses being added, please provide a valid proof of the DDoS attack.
 You can send the IP addresses list along with the proof via email to [shreshth.tiwari.24@gmail.com](mailto:shreshth.tiwari.24@gmail.com) or share it on Discord.
-My Discord ID is ShreshthTiwari.
+My Discord ID is **`ShreshthTiwari`**.

 ## Directory Structure